-Watauga Middle School students achieved 20% at Masters Grade Level performance overall; 40% at the Meets Grade Level; and 71% at Approaches Grade Level.
+Watauga Middle School students achieved twenty percent at Masters Grade Level performance overall; forty-one percent at the Meets Grade Level; and seventy-one percent at Approaches Grade Level.

-100% of Watauga Middle School Algebra I students achieved at Approaches Grade Level in the 2021-2022 school year.
-Of the 70 students who tested, 60 Met Standard, and 41 Mastered Standard.
+One hundred percent of Watauga Middle School Algebra I students achieved at Approaches Grade Level in the 2022-2023 school year.
+Of the forty-seven students who tested, one hundred percent Met Standard, and 89.36 percent Mastered Standard.

-- Met the 2017 TEA Accountability Standard; the 2018 TEA Accountability Standard; the 2019 TEA Accountability Standard; Continue with the 2019 TEA Standard for 2020 as STAAR Testing did not occur due to Covid-19 Pandemic; the 2021 TEA Accountability Standard; the 2022 TEA Accountability Standard, making a B overall. - While Approaches Grade Level achievement remains relatively steady, Meets Grade Level achievement continues to lag based on 2019 data. - The scores of students in Special Education continue to perform below their peers based on 2022 data. - All students passed the Algebra EOC in 2019.
-Algebra EOC Testing did not occur due to Covid-19 Pandemic in Spring 2020. - We have 17 students take the AP Spanish Language and Culture Exam, with 2 students scoring a 4, 8 students scoring a 3, 6 students scoring a 2, and 1 student scoring a 1. - 2 of 7 Distinctions Earned in 2019.
+- Continue with the 2019 TEA Standard for 2020 as STAAR Testing did not occur due to Covid-19 Pandemic; the 2021 TEA Accountability Standard; the 2022 TEA Accountability Standard, making a B overall.
+Still awaiting the 2023 TEA Accountability Standard. - While Approaches Grade Level achievement remains relatively steady, Meets Grade Level achievement continues to lag based on 2019 data. - The scores of students in Special Education continue to perform below their peers based on 2022 data. - We had thirteen students take the Advanced Placement (AP) Spanish Language and Culture Exam, with two students scoring a 4, five students scoring a 3, six students scoring a 2, and no student scoring a 1. - Two of seven Distinctions Earned in 2019.
 No distinctions given for 2021.
-5 of 7 Distinctions Earned in 2022.
+Five of seven Distinctions Earned in 2022.
+Still awaiting the 2023 TEA Distinctions.

-The English Language Proficiency Status target measure set by the state for the TELPAS progress measure is 36%.
-In 2020-2021 Watauga Middle School met the target with a TELPAS progress rate of 47%.
-In 2021-2022 Watauga Middle School again met the target with a TELPAS progress rate of 37%.
-In comparing the progress rate from 2021 and 2022, Watauga Middle School demonstrated a 10% point decrease in students' English language development.
+The English Language Proficiency Status target measure set by the state for the Texas English Language Proficiency Assessment System (TELPAS) progress measure is thirty-six percent.
+In 2020-2021 Watauga Middle School met the target with a TELPAS progress rate of forty-seven percent.
+In 2021-2022 Watauga Middle School again met the target with a TELPAS progress rate of thirty-seven percent.
+In comparing the progress rate from 2021 and 2022, Watauga Middle School demonstrated a ten percent point decrease in students' English language development.
+We are still waiting for the target results for 2022-2023.